mattermost/docs/source/administration/config-in-database.rst

 1. Get your Database Connection String
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to get your master database connection string.
-There are several ways to do this, but the easiest is touse ``mattermost config get`` command like this:
+There are several ways to do this, but the easiest is to use ``mattermost config get`` command like this:

 .. code-block:: bash